 For many tourists, the Mekong Delta brings to mind a fertile landscape filled with fruit orchards, paddy fields, and myriad waterways.
-But if you dive deeper, you will realise that this land has no shortage of cultural heritages.
+But if you dive deeper, you will realize that this land has no shortage of cultural heritages.
 From vibrant floating markets to peculiar architectures, they reflect a unique lifestyle that follows the rhythm of the mighty river.

 To most Vietnamese, the Mekong Delta is known by a more flamboyant name: Đồng bằng sông Cửu Long, meaning “The Plain of Nine Dragons”.
 It is a reference to the Mekong’s nine tributaries that crisscross the southwestern plains like arteries.
 Together with innumerable streams and rivulets, they turn this region into an agricultural miracle.

 Indeed, the Mekong Delta pumps out more than half of Vietnam’s annual rice and fish production, even though it occupies just ten percent of the total landmass.
 Not just rice, sugar cane, coconut, and many other fruits also flourish on this nutrient-rich soil.

-Due to this unique topography, a unique lifestyle has been shaped in the Mekong Delta.
+Additionally, due to this unique topography, a unique lifestyle has been shaped in the Mekong Delta.
 It revolves much around water, from the houseboats, the dense network of canals to the famous floating markets.
 Everything moves to the ebb and flow of the Mekong.

-The Floating Markets
+1. The Floating Markets

 No one has ever known what time or age the floating markets appeared in the Mekong Delta.
 The only thing we know is that they were formed based on necessity.
 With many villages were only accessible by rivers and canals rather than by roads, locals needed to find a way to trade their products.
 And a market on the water seemed like a viable option.